sksitou/Docker-ELK-Metricbeat/README.md

 ## Setup

 1.Clone this repository

-2. Start the ELK stack using `docker-compose`:
+2.Start the ELK stack using `docker-compose`:

 ```console
 $ docker-compose up